stan-dev/design-docs/designs/0031-deprecation-schedule.md

 ## Developers
 From a developer standpoint, this policy is rather straightforward.
-When a change is made, it should identify any deprecation candidates: new keywords that must be implemented (thus 'deprecating' the use of that word as a identifier), new syntax which supersedes prior syntax, (such as `=` or `array[]`), or a similar **syntax-level** change.
-If supporting both the new and old way of doing things requires a 'hack' or difficult to maintain code, this is a prime candidate for this deprecation-removal process.
-If a change meaningfully changes the semantics of the language, it is not.
+When a change is made, it should identify any deprecation candidates: new keywords that must be implemented (thus deprecating the use of that word as a identifier), new syntax which supersedes prior syntax, (such as `=` or `array[]`), or a similar _syntax-level_ change.
+If supporting both the new and old way of doing things requires a "hack" or difficult to maintain code, this is a prime candidate for this removal process in minor versions.
+If a change meaningfully alters the semantics of the language, it must wait until a major version bump (currently this would mean Stan version 3.0.0).

->Current examples include the use of 'partial keywords' like offset,
->which are not reserved words but act like them in some contexts, or multiple
->syntaxes which lead to parsing difficulties, like the new array syntax.
-We would
->like to not only improve the error messaging and implementation of these current
->features, but also avoid introducing new issues of this variety in the long term.
+- Current examples include the use of partial keywords like "offset", which are not reserved words but act like them in some contexts, or multiple syntaxes which lead to parsing difficulties, like the new array syntax.
+We would like to not only improve the error messaging and implementation of these current features, but also avoid introducing new issues of this variety in the long term.
+These can be changed in minor versions following this process.

->Current non-examples include the ODE solver interface changes, which requires
->changes to the user-defined function defining the ODE.
+- Current non-examples include the ODE solver interface changes, which requires changes to the user-defined function defining the ODE.
+These should wait for major versions.

-Once it has been decided to deprecate a feature, the lexer, parser, or typechecker (whichever is most apropriate) should be updated to emit a compile-time warning notifying the user.
-This must contain the above 3 criteria:
+Once it has been decided to deprecate a feature, the lexer, parser, or type checker (whichever is most appropriate) should be updated to emit a compile-time warning notifying the user.
+The warning must contain the three pieces of information specified above:
 1. What is deprecated
-2. How to adjust your code
+2. How to adjust code to replace the deprecated feature
-3. When you need to adjust it by.

-The final bullet point should be decided during the review process with 3 versions as a minimum.
-Many changes, such as reserving a new keyword, will not require longer periods, but syntax changes which the user may need time to adjust to could require longer time frames.
+3. Which version the deprecated feature will be removed in

+The final piece of information should correspond to the version released approximately one year following the version which first emits the warning.
+Given the current Stan release cycle, this should be three versions later.
+For example, a deprecation added in version 2.28.0 should expire in 2.31.0.
+Note that deprecations should only be added or removed in minor versions, not bug fix versions.

-This information must also be added to the documentation in the accompanying PR to the change.
+These three pieces of information must also be added to the documentation in the accompanying PR to the change.

-Finally, developers may wish to weigh in on how the implementation might look after the removal of the deprecated feature as part of the text of the pull request, if they can foresee code improvements which can occur at that time.
+Finally, developers may weigh in on how the language implementation can be simplified after the removal of the deprecated feature as part of the text of the pull request.

 ## Code reviewers
-From a code reviewer standpoint, it is important to ask the following questions:
+From a code reviewer standpoint, it is important to ask the following questions.
-1. Is this deprecation tied to a useful feature or noticeable improvement to the underyling code (not just 'for the sake of it')?
+1. Is this deprecation tied to a useful feature or noticeable improvement to the underyling code?
-2. Does the new warning meet the criteria above and explain itself clearly?
+2. Does the new warning contain the required information listed above and explain itself clearly?
-3. Is there a simple (preferably automated) way for users to accommodate this change, e.g. through the `print-canonical` flag to stanc3 or a find-and-replace feature of their text editor?
+3. Is there a simple (preferably automated) way for users to accommodate this change (e.g., through the `print-canonical` flag to stanc3 or a find-and-replace feature of their text editor)?
-4. Is the removal timeline appropriate for this change?

 ## Releases
-Finally, during the release cycle an additional bullet point should be added to the release checklist to ensure that the deprecations slated for removal in the coming version have been properly handled.
+During the release cycle a bullet point should be added to the release checklist to ensure that the deprecations slated for removal in the coming version have been properly handled.
 To accommodate this, the documentation page on deprecations should be sorted/categorized by removal version.

-Additionally, the release notes should contain a section on **Deprecations** and **Expired Deprecations** (alt. **Removals**) for each version.
+The release notes should contain a section on **Deprecations** and **Breaking Changes** (alt. **Removed Features**) for each version.
 This should duplicate the information on the what and how of the change from the error message and documentation.